alectinib; health-related quality of life; non-small-cell lung cancer; patient-reported outcomes

 Conclusions: Patients treated with alectinib in this phase II study achieved clinically meaningful improvements in HRQoL and symptoms and had delayed time to symptom deterioration.

 Ou, Sai-Hong Ignatius; Socinski, Mark A; Gadgeel, Shirish; Gandhi, Leena; West, Howard; Chiappori, Alberto Alejandro; Cohen, Victor; Riely, Gregory J; Smoljanovic, Vlatka; Bordogna, Walter; Wright, Elaine; Debusk, Kendra; Zeaiter, Ali; and Shaw, Alice T, "Patient-reported outcomes in a phase II, North American study of alectinib in patients with ALK-positive, crizotinib-resistant, non-small cell lung cancer."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 523.